openspim/openspim.github.io/µOpenSPIM.md

         - This simple schematic provides an visual overview of the specified time points.

   - (F) Select Channels/Pins
+    A channel can be a laser of a certain wavelength or a brightfield lamp, which fire up during camera exposure.
+In case a digital output pin of
         - Add one or more "channels".
 A channel is typically a laser but it can also be another hardware component of the OpenSPIM.
 There are two ways of controlling a channel during acquisition: 1) Software controlled (without an ArduinoUNO microcontroller) and 2) Arduino Controlled (with an ArduinoUNO microcontroller).
     1. Software controlled:
         - Click *Add channel* to add a new channel to the table.
 Click into the drop-down menus to change e.g. the Shutter of a laser.
 Several channels can be added to the table.